vaadin/framework/README.md

 ## NOTICE

 Starting with versions 7.7.18 and 8.15.0, no new artifacts are being released in this repository.
-However, releases are being published for the users who have subscribed to the release feed of this repository.
+However, releases are being published as courtesy notifications to the users who have subscribed to the release feed of this repository.
 No further code changes will be published here.

 ## Vaadin Framework has entered extended maintenance